 or make 4 interest-free payments of $24.75 AUD fortnightly with More info

-The framed Elephant II canvas print is formed using quotes about this majestic species.
+The Karate framed canvas print is formed using motivational quotes about Karate and Martial Arts.

 |Material:||Print is on a high quality 360gsm canvas, stretched across a 3cm frame ready to hang.|

 Have a question before purchasing?
 Contact us here.

 The words used to form this artwork are:

 - You must not fight too often with one enemy, or you will teach him all your art of war.

 - The more you sweat in training, the less you bleed in combat.

 - Endurance is one of the most difficult disciplines, but it is to the one who endures that the final victory comes.